 Funny thing though.
 Funny thing.
 Just last night, at yet another political rally, President Trump was telling us, yet again, how the Press — the PRESS — is the enemy of America.

 I can’t put too fine a point on this one.
-When the Orange Hate-Monkey (OHM) trotted out the phrase enemy of the people and applied it to the United States free press, the world’s free press, inspiring acts of hatred across the world in response including the deaths of five people in Washington DC, that was the moment when the very notion that the OHM could be allowed to leave office unmolested ceased to have any weight.
+When Mr. Trump trotted out the phrase enemy of the people and applied it to the United States free press, the world’s free press, inspiring acts of hatred across the world in response including the deaths of five people in Washington DC, that was the moment when the very notion that Mr. Trump could be allowed to leave office unmolested ceased to have any weight.
 No one who utters that phrase from a position of authority can be trusted unsupervised from that point forward.
 His time as a free man has come to an end.
 It is merely a matter of time now before he will be in shackles and facing the judgement of the American people for his assorted crimes.
-Unlike Hillary Clinton, the OHM has committed crimes, and it didn’t take four years of fruitless investigation to prove this.
+Unlike Hillary Clinton, Mr. Trump has committed crimes, and it didn’t take four years of fruitless investigation to prove this.

 At a rally in Tampa, Florida, Trump supporters attacked CNN reporter Jim Acosta, prompting the president to double down on his anti-press “Enemy of the People” rhetoric.
 A look at how and why the president incites his base — and where it all might lead.
 And, as the regulatory battle surrounding 3D gun blueprints rages on, we dive into the worldview of Cody Wilson, the man who started the controversy.
 Plus, why we’re still living in the aftermath of Trayvon Martin’s killing, six years later.

 President Trump’s attacks on the press have reached a new level in recent weeks.
 On Sunday, he called the press, “very dangerous & sick” and wrote that the media can “cause War.”
 The FiveThirtyEight Politics podcast team talks about what the goal of the president’s rhetoric is and how the press should respond.